If you're an overseas investor, you can either be a

 Portfolio investment entity (PIE) income is taxed differently depending on your situation.

 If you're a non-resident who holds an investment in a foreign investment PIE, you can notify the PIE you want to be a notified foreign investor (NFI).

 To be an NFI, you cannot be:

 - a controlled foreign company

-You'll need to provide your date of birth, home country address and your IRD number equivalent.
+You'll need to provide your full name, date of birth, home country address and your IRD number equivalent.